AlexanderCYchu/Two-Sigma-Financial-Modeling-Challenge-Kaggle/README.md

 - [seaborn](https://github.com/mwaskom/seaborn)

 ### What the project is about
-Because I'm interested in financial data.
+I'm interested in financial data.
 I choose this kaggle challenge as my capstone project in  Udacity's Machine Learning Engineer Nanodegree, to practicing time series, model tuning and financial data.

 ### Download the dataset
  [https://www.kaggle.com/c/two-sigma-financial-modeling/data](https://www.kaggle.com/c/two-sigma-financial-modeling/data), put the data file in the same directory, then start the python file.